VRX69/League-of-Legends-Blind-Pick-Script/README.md

 How to use it

-1. Be in a blind pick lobby and run the script.
-2. Enter your lane and champion
+1. Run the script and choose your lane and champion
-3. Find a game and Accept.
+2. Find a Game and Accept.
-4. The script will do some magic.
+3. The script will do it's work.
-5. done.

 important: Please don't cover the League client while accepting a game.